 On 1977, President Marcos signed Presidential Decree No. 1078 converting Basa Air Base Community College to Philippine Air Force College of Aeronautics with its main campus in Villamor Air Base, Pasay City, Metro Manila.
-Although with state college status, its charter did not provide for government subsidy as it was considered as a non-profit and non-stock educational institution.
-Aside from Villamor Air Base and Basa Air Base, additional campuses was also created in Sangley Air Base, Fernando Air Base, and Mactan Air Base.
+Although with state college status, its charter did not provide for government subsidy as it was considered a non-profit and non-stock educational institution.
+Aside from Villamor Air Base and Basa Air Base, additional campuses were also created in Sangley Air Base, Fernando Air Base, and Mactan Air Base.
 During this period, it was envisioned by Philippine Air Force authorities to be the Philippine Air Force Academy to solve its problem in the procurement and training of its officer pilots through the merging of the Philippine Air Force Flying School and the Philippine Air Force Regular Officer Procurement Program.
-President Corazon C. Aquino approved the Republic Act No. 7605 converting Philippine Air Force College of Aeronautics to Philippine State College of Aeronautics.
-In 1994, its Board of Trustees approved the creation of its own flight school that will train students for private pilot and commercial pilot.
+President Corazon C. Aquino approved Republic Act No. 7605 converting the Philippine Air Force College of Aeronautics to the Philippine State College of Aeronautics.
+In 1994, its Board of Trustees approved the creation of its own flight school that will train students for the private pilot and commercial pilot.

 In 1997, it acquired its first trainer plane — a Tampico STB9-C aircraft (RP 2200) which Senator Raul Roco donated from his country-wide development fund, and another Tampico STB9-C aircraft (RP 2204) was purchased for P10 Million from PhilSCA Development Fund on June 3, 1992.